ljonesdesign/INLS161-2021-summer-1/docs/02-web-dev/08-ux-design.md

 ## Images

 For large companies and organizations, images, design, and accessibility issues are a huge part of the design process.
 It takes a lot of time, money, and energy to envision and create sophisticated imagery, especially while meeting accessibility guidelines.
 So we are not going to go very deep or wide today.
-Most of this information will only as reference, but we will take a closer look at some of these items.
+Most of this information will seerve only as reference material, but we will take a closer look at some of these items.

 **This page is meant to be overwhelming.
 If you want to be a UX Designer you have a lot to learn!**